CodingMarkus/DockerHackFont/README.md

 * Fixed a problem with the `archiver.sh` script that was using wrong relative paths when called from the `Makefile` (which seems intended if there is a dedicated make target for that).
 Also all the config variables of the script can be now be overridden by environment variables of the same name and a variant version may be given.
 The script is now also fail-safe and stops if any called command failed.

 * Fixed `ttfautohint` hinting files.
 The characters in the manual hinting files must be addressed by names in current `ttfautohint` builds, not by Unicode numbers as used to be the case in the past; this change has already been performed on the `dev` branch but was missing on the `master` branch, so I cherry-picked it from there.

+* Switched `woff2.git` in `build-woff2.sh` back from fork to Google source repo as the macOS issue has been fixe in the original source repo and the fork incorrectly appends `ar` flags causing the build to fail in Alpine Linux.

  \